 2. Don't Improvise

-You may be the most kind-hearted person and really know your stuff when it comes to insurance but you still don’t want to get on the phone unprepared.
-The best salespeople have a process and best practices in place, especially when it comes to phone sales.
+You may be the most kind-hearted insurance agent and really know your stuff when it comes to insurance but you still don't want to get on the phone unprepared.
+The best insurance agents have a process and best practices in place, especially when it comes to phone sales.

 Phone sales are different from in-person sales, where people feel obligated to sit and listen to an insurance agent in depth.
 With phone sales, an insurance agent has a short period of time to win over the consumer and turn them into a customer.
-It's easy to get hung up on if you’re not engaging the prospect the right way, right away.
+It's easy to get hung up on if you're not engaging the prospect the right way, right away.
 Insurance agents close sales then they establish a relationship.

 We always suggest writing a call script and practicing it with honest loved ones.
-It’s important to ensure the best call possible and not “wing it,” which is a gamble, an expensive one if you’re buying live transfer calls.
+It's important to ensure the best call possible and not "wing it," which is a gamble, an expensive one if you're buying live transfer calls to sell insurance.

 Live transfers have a higher close rate than data leads for most agents, but you have a limited window of time to engage the caller and they cost more.
 You also have a limited amount of time to get as much information out of that person as possible, to sell as many policies as possible.
 You want to be polished.

 The best call scripts are not memorized and recited thoughtlessly.
-You don’t want to repeat the script verbatim or recite anything at all.
+You don't want to repeat the script verbatim or recite anything at all.
 Just have your ducks in a row.
 Remember exact sentiments, facts and figures and anything else that you know will help you build trust and rapport so as to create a positive insurance experience.

 3. Come Up for Air